dalenguyen/firebase-wordpress-docs/docs/auth/new-social-login.rst

 - redirect (optional): redirect to a page after signing in or signing up
 - send_email_confirmation (optional): verify email after signing up
+- email_verify_landing_page (optional): redirect to a page after registering.
+Must use with send_email_confirmation flag
 - skip_default_email (optional): skip sending default email in case you want to implement your own email server
 - forgot_password_link (optional): lead users to another page if they want to reset their password
 - default_login_form (optional): whether you want to show Sign In or Sign Up form first